daiminglong/librdmaft/README.md

 ```

 ## Examples
-There are an example client.c & server.c for you in the test directory. you can build & run the example.
+There are an example client.c & server.c for you in the test directory. you can build & run the example.
 ```
 $> cd test
 $> make